Jessicamwangi/Password-locker/Readme.md

  - Clone the file and open it in terminal.

- -open the user interface file and on your top left you should see a run button(this is there if you have installed the python extensions).
+ - Open the user interface file and on your top left you should see a run button(this is there if you have installed the python extensions).
 Click it and you are good to go

- - do the following command to run the tests:
+ - Do the following command to run the tests:

    -python3 password_test.py

 ## Technologies Used
-Technologies used in this webpage are
+Technologies used in this application are :
-HTML.

-CSS.

-Bootstrap.

-Fontawsome.

-JavaScript.

-TypeScript.

-Bootstrap.js.
+- Python3.10.
 ### License
-Copyright (c) [2021] [Jessica Mwangi.]
+Copyright (c) [2022] [Jessica Mwangi.]
 [MIT License](https://choosealicense.com/licenses/mit/)